dhanavadh/NLP_2024/ML_Microsoft Learn/Regression.md

 In our ice cream example, the mean of the squared absolute values (which are 4, 9, 9, 1, 4, and 9) is 6.

+## Root Mean Squared Error (RMSE)
+The mean squared error helps take the magnitude of errors into account, but because it squares the error values, the resulting metric no longer represents the quantity measured by the label.
+In other words, we can say that the MSE of our model is 6, but that doesn't measure its accuracy in terms of the number of ice creams that were mispredicted; 6 is just a numeric score that indicates the level of error in the validation predictions.

+If we want to measure the error in terms of the number of ice creams, we need to calculate the square root of the MSE; which produces a metric called, unsurprisingly, Root Mean Squared Error.
+In this case √6, which is 2.45 (ice creams).

+## Coefficient of determination (R2)
+All of the metrics so far compare the discrepancy between the predicted and actual values in order to evaluate the model.
+However, in reality, there's some natural random variance in the daily sales of ice cream that the model takes into account.
+In a linear regression model, the training algorithm fits a straight line that minimizes the mean variance between the function and the known label values.
+The coefficient of determination (more commonly referred to as R2 or R-Squared) is a metric that measures the proportion of variance in the validation results that can be explained by the model, as opposed to some anomalous aspect of the validation data (for example, a day with a highly unusual number of ice creams sales because of a local festival).

+The calculation for R2 is more complex than for the previous metrics.
+It compares the sum of squared differences between predicted and actual labels with the sum of squared differences between the actual label values and the mean of actual label values, like this:

+$R2 = 1- ∑(y-ŷ)2 ÷ ∑(y-ȳ)2$

+Don't worry too much if that looks complicated; most machine learning tools can calculate the metric for you.
+The important point is that the result is a value between 0 and 1 that describes the proportion of variance explained by the model.
+In simple terms, the closer to 1 this value is, the better the model is fitting the validation data.
+In the case of the ice cream regression model, the R2 calculated from the validation data is 0.95.

+# Iterative training
+The metrics described above are commonly used to evaluate a regression model.
+In most real-world scenarios, a data scientist will use an iterative process to repeatedly train and evaluate a model, varying:

+- Feature selection and preparation (choosing which features to include in the model, and calculations applied to them to help ensure a better fit).
+- Algorithm selection (We explored linear regression in the previous example, but there are many other regression algorithms)
+- Algorithm parameters (numeric settings to control algorithm behavior, more accurately called hyperparameters to differentiate them from the x and y parameters).

+After multiple iterations, the model that results in the best evaluation metric that's acceptable for the specific scenario is selected.